-I Flags of the country of the CEV officials and referees are not allowed.
+I Flags of the country of the referees or CEV Supervisor are not allowed.

 Flags are displayed together, in a uniform, standardised size (ratio: 3:5) and in alphabetical order based on their English names.
 There must be a decent consistent gap between all flags.
 When a flag is displayed alone, you should use the official proportions.